BlueAndi/Pixelix/doc/SW-BUILD.md

 Build the software for the target with:

 1. Load workspace in VSCode.
-2. Change to PlatformIO toolbar.
+2. Change to PlatformIO toolbar (click on the head of the ant in the left column).
-3. _Project Tasks -> Build_ or via hotkey ctrl-alt-b
+3. _Project Tasks -> Default -> Build All_ or via hotkey ctrl-alt-b

+Note, the default project is esp32 DevKit v1 board, programming via USB.

 ## Run Tests
 The tests are running on the native system.
 Run them manually with:

-1. Running tests with _Project Tasks -> env:native -> Advanced -> Test_
+1. Running tests with _Project Tasks -> env:test -> Advanced -> Test_

 Note, the CI runs them for every git push.